m13253/pdflens-mcp/README.md

 # pdflens-mcp

-An MCP server to read PDFs, for the AI, written by human
+An MCP server to read PDFs, coded by human, designed for AI.